 Chlorophyll is a pigment in plants.
 It's what makes them look green.
 Chlorophyll has been a popular supplement since the 1960s.
 But so far, there's no clear proof that it has health benefits.

 We have very little research about chlorophyll as a treatment.

 "Chlorophyllin" is a different supplement.
 It comes from chlorophyll but doesn't have the same effects.

 There's no standard dose for chlorophyll.
 Ask your doctor for advice.

 Chlorophyll is in all leafy plants.
 Levels are especially high in some vegetables we eat, like spinach, parsley, and green beans.

 What are the risks?

 Tell your doctor about any supplements you're taking, even if they're natural.
 That way, your doctor can check on any potential side effects or interactions with medications.

-Interactions.
+- Interactions.
 If you take any medicines regularly, talk to your doctor before you start using chlorophyll supplements.
 Be careful with medications that also list sun sensitivity as a side effect, like drugs for acne, infections, and pain.
-Chlorophyll might worsen the effect.